Citrullin/documentation/general/0.1/how-to-guides/set-up-a-ble-ipv6-border-router.md

-# Set up an IPv6 over Bluetooth Low Energy border router
+# Set up a border router

 **We are setting up an 6LoWPAN over Bluetooth interface on Linux.
 This makes it possible to use a UDP/IP (IPv6) stack on an IoT BLE devices**